dentarg/auth0-blog/_posts/2017-12-31-deploying-javascript-apps-part-2.markdown

 - Ensure the **Allowed Web Origins**, **Allowed Origins(CORS)** in your Auth0 dashboard is set to your live URL.
 In my case, `https://agitated-davinci-4df0c1.netlify.com`.
 - Your `audience` should be the audience you set when you created the API for the backend.

-**Very Important Note:**  Since our app is a single page client side app, without a proper server configuration, the users will get a 404 error if they access `https://agitated-davinci-4df0c1.netlify.com/callback` directly in their browser.
+**Very Important Note:**  Since our app is a single page client-side app, without a proper server configuration, the users will get a 404 error if they access `https://agitated-davinci-4df0c1.netlify.com/callback` directly in their browser.
 So, we have to fix that on Netlify with the following steps:

 - Create a `_redirects` file in the root of the app.
 Add the code below to the `_redirects` file: